 Hell's Mouth or Porth Neigwl is a 3½ mile long surfing beach at the southern end of the Llyn peninsula.
-The beach is mostly medium or coarse sand, backed by banks of sand and boulder clay, which become higher towards the western end.
+The beach is mostly medium or coarse sand, backed by banks of sand and boulder clay, which become higher towards the north-western end.
 The shore has a rich variety of pebbles from white quartz to black slates.
 Car parking is at a small free car park reached from the village of Llanengan, with plenty of space for roadside parking nearby.
 The car park usually has a catering van and ice-cream van in summer.
 Access to the beach is a 200 yard walk along a sandy path.
 There are no toilets here and dogs are allowed at all times.
 The nearby village of Llanengan has a pub which serves food, with seafood being its speciality.
-Surf conditions are fairly consistent, but best around mid tide, and a reef at the northern end usually produces the best surf.
+Surf conditions are fairly consistent, but best around mid tide, and a reef at the north-western end usually produces the best surf.
 Windsurfing is also popular here, but it's only suitable for the more experienced.

 The north-western end of the beach is quieter, with a small car parking area and some roadside parking just off the Rhiw road at Grid Ref SH241285.
 Access to the beach at this end is a salebrous path down the subsiding boulder clay cliffs.
 The photos were taken 1½ - 2 hours after high tide.